-For nearly 100 years, the Ringling Bros. and Barnum & Bailey Circus company has been responsible for producing ‘the greatest show on earth’ in cities all across the nation, and across the globe.
-Over the years, this company of performers has included tightrope walkers and trapeze acrobats, magicians and stunt artists, and of course, thousands of trained animals all assembled under one big tent.
+For nearly 100 years, the Ringling Bros. and Barnum & Bailey Circus company had been responsible for producing ‘the greatest show on earth’ in cities all across the nation, and across the globe.
+This company of performers included tightrope walkers, trapeze acrobats, magicians and stunt artists, and of course, thousands of trained animals all assembled under one big tent.

-Although the circus company recently went out of business, there was perhaps no featured act or performance that has helped generate more revenue and worldwide acclaim for this company than of its circus elephants.
+Although the circus company recently went out of business, there was perhaps no featured act or performance that has helped generate more revenue and worldwide acclaim for them than of its circus elephants.
 Families both young and old would travel for miles in order to catch a glimpse of the world’s largest land animal balancing itself on a small ball or stool, or climbing on the back of another elephant in order to make a gigantic pyramid.
-To see many of these wild animals up and close, performing such amazing feats at the sound of a whistle or crack of a whip, is indeed an unforgettable experience.
+To see these wild animals up and close, performing such amazing feats at the sound of a whistle or crack of a whip, was indeed an unforgettable experience.

-However, due to several accounts of animal cruelty and accidental deaths involving circus animals, as well as the rise illegal poaching of elephants for ivory, conservationist groups have persuaded Ringling Bros. and Barnum & Bailey Circus to discontinue using elephants in any of its acts.
-Despite its fear of declining attendance and revenue, the company has decided that the legal risk involved with keeping these elephants is just too great a cost to bear.
+However, due to several accounts of animal cruelty and accidental deaths involving circus animals, as well as the rise illegal poaching of elephants for ivory, conservationist groups finally persuaded Ringling Bros. and Barnum & Bailey Circus to discontinue using elephants in any of its acts.
+Despite its fear of declining attendance and revenue, the company had decided that the legal risk involved with keeping these elephants is just too great a cost to bear.
 Many believe the delay of this decision was the beginning of the end for the company, who never knew how much of their success was riding on these animals.

-When sharing about the importance of evaluating the kind of sacrifices and offerings we should make as believers to God, the writer of Hebrews states that God Himself has a vested interest in trading in our older acts for newer ones.
+When it comes to the importance of evaluating the kind of changes and sacrifices we should make as believers, Hebrews 10:9 states that God Himself has a vested interest in trading in some of our older acts for newer ones.

 “Behold, I have come to do Your will.
 He takes away the first in order to establish the second.”